 The offset between the measured values of “Low level” and “Normal level” shall be at least 5 dB in the practical design of the audible reverse warning device.

 6.3.7.1.
-“Non-self-adjusting audible reverse warning device” of Class I shall comply with the sound pressure levels described for “Low level” and “Normal level” in 6.3.7.
+“Non-self-adjusting audible reverse warning device” of Class L shall comply with the sound pressure levels described for “Low level” in 6.3.7.

 6.3.7.2.
+“Non-self-adjusting audible reverse warning device” of Class N shall comply with the sound pressure levels described for “Normal level” in 6.3.7.

+6.3.7.3.
+“Non-self-adjusting audible reverse warning device” of Class H shall comply with the sound pressure levels described for “High level” in 6.3.7.

+6.3.7.4 “Non-self-adjusting audible reverse warning device” of Class I shall comply with the sound pressure levels described for “Low level” and “Normal level” in 6.3.7.

+6.3.7.5.
 “Non-self-adjusting audible reverse warning device” of Class II shall comply with the sound pressure levels described for “Normal level” and “High level” in 6.3.7.